mviereck/x11docker/README.md

 ## Installation
 Note that x11docker is just a **bash script** without library dependencies.
 Basically it is a wrapper for X servers and Docker.
 To allow advanced usage of x11docker abilities look at chapter [Dependencies](#dependencies).
 ### Installation options
-As root you can install, update and remove x11docker on your system:
+As root you can install, update and remove x11docker to system directories to be available system-wide:
  - `x11docker --install` : install x11docker and x11docker-gui from current directory.
 (Useful to install from an extracted `zip` file or a cloned `git` repository.)
  - `x11docker --update` : download and install latest [release](https://github.com/mviereck/x11docker/releases) from github.
  - `x11docker --update-master` : download and install latest master version from github.